geek-boy/sumologic-cli/README.md

 # Sumologic CLI

 Tool for running Sumologic queries from the command line.
+This application allows you to run queries against the Sumologic Search Job API (https://help.sumologic.com/APIs/Search-Job-API/About-the-Search-Job-API).
+It will download resuts locally to your home directory.

 ## Installation
 After cloning the repository then install using composer from the code directory: